Canon EOS R3 at a glance:

 Canon EOS R3: Viewfinder and screen

-Canon has equipped the EOS R3 with a 5.76m-dot viewfinder that offers 0.76x magnification and a choice of 60fps or 120fps refresh rate.
+The EOS R3 is equipped with a 5.76m-dot viewfinder that offers 0.76x magnification and a choice of 60fps or 120fps refresh rate.
 It also provides a blackout-free view in burst mode, with a flickering frame around the edge providing visual feedback during continuous shooting.

 The eyepiece is surrounded by a vast eye cup whose primary function is clearly to maximise the effectiveness of the eye control function.
 But it also does a great job of blocking out most peripheral light, making the viewfinder particularly easy to see in bright conditions.